gnhq-info/gnhq-parser/gnhq.info/readme.txt

 db=yourdb
 charset=charset

 2. for authorization - put const AUTH_NEEDED in webinclude.php and make your own auth in auth.php

 3. If you want to use caching either in parser tasks or when working with db in gateways, then you must give web server user write access to directories php/ParserIKData/SrcCache/Gateway php/ParserIKData/SrcCache/Web

-4. Error logs are put into file php/log/error.log it should be accesible for writing for web server user
+4. PHP Errors are logged into file php/log/error.log it should be accesible for writing for web server user

-5. Dump of the database is in /php/ParserIKData/Sql/structure.sql
+5. Dumps of the database are situated in /php/ParserIKData/Sql/* files with dump**.sql are full dumps for the corresponding dates date If tables violation, violation_copy, result_403, result_403_copy contain any data this data is test and SHOULD BE REMOVED before use

 6. cron tasks. all import from external sources is made by cron tasks you should put this lines into /etc/cron.d/www (change the user www-data to the